NBISweden/development-guidelines/README.md

 * **LICENSE** or **COPYING** (plain text).
 This is simply a plain text file containing the license text.

-### Sensitive data

-Sensitive data includes things like passwords, usernames, server names, and data protected by law.

-* Do not ever put sensitive data in files that are pushed to GitHub or made public in any other way.
-* Do not *ever* put sensitive data in files that are pushed to GitHub or made public in any other way.
-* Some types of data may even only exist in certain folders or on certain machines.
-Do not proliferate this kind of data, *not even internally*.
-Also avoid putting this type of data in Dropbox, Google Drive or in similar cloud storage or shared network drive.
-* If a password is published by mistake, *you need to change the password* (with everything that this entails).
-It is *not* enough to remove/reverse the commit or submit a new commit with the password removed.
-* Code should use placeholders that point to:
-  * Local read-protected files, possibly located outside of the Git repository file structure to avoid accidental inclusion as part of the repository,
-  * Environment variables, or
-  * Some sort of secured (possibly remote) storage.
-* The documentation (`README`/`INSTALL`, whichever is most appropriate) should mention how to instantiate those variables/files, etc.

 ### Testing

 There are many ways to test your code.
 Remember when you ran your